J. On How to Pursue Loving God

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Only by Experiencing Refinement Can Man Possess True Love

-448. God chastises and judges man because it is required by His work, and, moreover, because it is needed by man.
+448. God chastises and judges man because it is required by His work, and, even more so, because it is needed by man.
 Man needs to be chastised and judged, and only then can he achieve the love of God.
 Today, you have been utterly convinced, but when you encounter the slightest setback, you are in trouble; your stature is still too small, and you still need to experience more of such chastisement and judgment in order to achieve a deeper knowledge.
-Today, you have some reverence for God, and you fear God, and you know He is the true God, but you do not have a great love of Him, much less have you achieved a pure love; your knowledge is too superficial, and your stature is still insufficient.
-When you truly encounter an environment, you still have not borne witness, too little of your entry is proactive, and you have no idea how to practice.
-Most people are passive and inactive; they only secretly love God in their hearts, but have no way of practice, nor are they clear about what their goals are.
-Those who have been made perfect not only possess normal humanity, but are possessed of truths that exceed the measures of conscience, that are higher than the standards of conscience; they not only use their conscience to pay back God’s love, but, more than that, they have known God, and have seen that God is lovely, and worthy of man’s love, and that there is so much to love in God; man cannot help but love Him!
-The love for God of those who have been made perfect is in order to fulfill their own personal aspirations.
+Today, you more or less have a bit of a God-fearing heart, and you are afraid of God, and you know He is the true God, but you do not have much love for Him, even less have you achieved a pure love; your knowledge is too superficial, and your stature is still lacking.
+When you truly encounter an environment, you still have not borne witness, you have too little positive entry, and you have no idea how to practice.
+Most people are negative and passive; they only secretly love God in their hearts, but have no way of practice, nor are they clear about what their goals are.
+Those who have been made perfect not only possess normal humanity, but are possessed of truths that exceed the measures of conscience, that are higher than the standards of conscience.
+They not only use their conscience to pay back God’s love, but, more than that, they have known God, and have seen that God is lovely, that He is worthy of man’s love, and that there is so much to love in God and man cannot help but love Him.
+The love for God of those who have been made perfect is in order to fulfill their own personal resolve.
 Theirs is a spontaneous love, a love that asks for nothing in return, and which is not a transaction.
 They love God because of nothing other than their knowledge of Him.
 Such people care not whether God bestows graces upon them, and are content with nothing more than to satisfy God.
-They do not strike bargains with God, nor do they measure their love of God by conscience: “You have given to me, thus I love You in return; if You do not give to me, then I have nothing for You in return.”
-Those who have been made perfect always believe that: “God is the Creator, and He carries out His work upon us.
+They do not negotiate terms with God, nor do they measure their love of God by conscience: “You have given to me, thus I love You in return; if You do not give to me, then I have nothing for You in return.”
+Those who have been made perfect always believe, “God is the Creator, and He carries out this work upon us.
 Since I have this opportunity, condition, and qualification to be made perfect, my pursuit should be to live out a life of meaning, and I should satisfy Him.”

 —The Word, Vol. 1.
 The Appearance and Work of God.
 The Experiences of Peter: His Knowledge of Chastisement and Judgment

-449. During his lifetime, Peter experienced refinement hundreds of times and underwent many painful ordeals.
+449. During his lifetime, Peter experienced refinement hundreds of times and underwent a lot of painful tempering.
 This refinement became the foundation of his supreme love of God, and the most significant experience of his entire life.
 That he was able to possess a supreme love of God was, in one sense, because of his resolve to love God; more importantly, however, it was because of the refinement and suffering that he underwent.
 This suffering became his guide on the path of loving God, and the thing that was most memorable to him.
-If people do not undergo the pain of refinement when loving God, then their love is full of impurities and their own preferences; love such as this is full of the ideas of Satan, and fundamentally incapable of satisfying God’s will.
+If people do not undergo the pain of refinement when loving God, then their love is full of impurities and their own preferences; love such as this is full of the ideas of Satan, and fundamentally incapable of satisfying God’s intentions.
 Having the resolve to love God is not the same as truly loving God.
-Even though all that they think of in their hearts is for the sake of loving and satisfying God, and even though their thoughts seem to be entirely devoted to God and devoid of any human ideas, yet when their thoughts are brought before God, He does not commend or bless such thoughts.
-Even when people have fully understood all truths—when they have come to know them all—this cannot be said to be a sign of loving God, it cannot be said that these people actually love God.
+Even if all that they think of in their hearts is for the sake of loving and satisfying God—it seems to be devoid of any human ideas, seeming to be all for the sake of God—when such practice of loving God is brought before Him, He does not approve of or bless it.
+Even if people were to fully understand and to come to know all truths, this could not be said to be a sign of loving God, it could not be said that these people have the reality of loving God.
 Despite having understood many truths without undergoing refinement, people are incapable of putting these truths into practice; only during refinement can people understand the real meaning of these truths, only then can people genuinely appreciate their inner meaning.
-At that time, when they try again, they are able to put the truths into practice properly, and in accordance with God’s will; at that time, their human ideas are lessened, their human corruption is reduced, and their human emotions are diminished; only at that time is their practice a true manifestation of the love of God.
+At that time, when they practice these truths, they are able to do so accurately, and in accordance with God’s intentions; in their practice at that time, their own ideas are lessened, their corruption is reduced, and their human feelings are diminished.
+Only at that time is their practice a true manifestation of the love of God.
 The effect of the truth of the love of God is not achieved through spoken knowledge or mental willingness, and nor can it be achieved simply by understanding that truth.
-It requires that people pay a price, that they undergo much bitterness during refinement, and only then will their love become pure and after God’s own heart.
+It requires that people pay a price, that they undergo much pain during refinement, and only then will their love become pure and in accordance with God’s intentions.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Only by Experiencing Refinement Can Man Possess True Love